Tech Blog

 Why We Hate Utilities

-At the core of why many of us hate our utilities is the fact that these services typically live off fixed margins and have captured customers who can’t go anyplace else.
-There really is no need for them to have satisfied customers, because there is no place for the customers to go but city hall, and government response generally isn’t something you can depend on these days.
+At the core of why many of us hate our utilities is the fact that these services typically live off fixed margins and have captured customers who can’t go anywhere else.
+There really is no need for them to have satisfied customers because there is no place for the customers to go, but city hall and government response generally isn’t something you can depend on these days.

-Still, with Comcast often coming in last in customer satisfaction polls, I’m thinking any of us who are still on their services are stupid, and I’m with a growing number of Comcast customers vowing to be far less stupid by year end.
+Still, with Comcast often coming in last in customer satisfaction polls, I think any of us who are still using their services are stupid.
+I’m with a growing number of Comcast customers who vow to be far less stupid by year’s end.

 What Happened